CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling/README.md

 Jupyter notebooks are a great tool for interactive programming in Data Science.
 [Look at this great article.](https://towardsdatascience.com/the-complete-guide-to-jupyter-notebooks-for-data-science-8ff3591f69a4) You can think of them as interactive books where we can "attach" a Python environment and interactively run pieces of code.
 Lets do a small demo so it is easier to understand.

-## installing jupyterlab in our virtual environment
+## Installing jupyterlab in our virtual environment

 This step can be skiped in this demo because we already have jupyterlab installed in our base conda environment.
 However, if this is not the case you might have to install it separately via: